akinayoola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 18 is a script to Display all lines of the file /etc/ssh/sshdconfig starting with a letter. task 19 is a script to Replace all characters A and c from input to Z and e respectively task 10 is  a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders..
+task 18 is a script to Display all lines of the file /etc/ssh/sshdconfig starting with a letter. task 19 is a script to Replace all characters A and c from input to Z and e respectively task 10 is  a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.. task 11 is a script that counts the number of directories and sub-directories in the current directory.